Easy Eggplant Parmesan

 - Then, let the eggplant sit at room temperature for 30 – 40 minutes.
 The salt will extract any bitterness and moisture from the eggplant.

-- Once the salted eggplant has rested for 30 – 40 minutes, you will rinse each piece off with water in the sink.
-Place the eggplant on a kitchen towel or paper towel and gently press off any excess water or moisture.
+- Once the salted eggplant has rested for 30 – 40 minutes, gently pat the eggplant with a paper towel to absorb any moisture and excess salt.

-- In a medium sized sauté pan, add vegetable oil.
+- Heat vegetable oil in a frying pan over medium high heat.
 Once the oil hits 375 degrees, begin frying the eggplant.

 - Only add 2-3 pieces at a time to prevent overcrowding the pan.
 Fry each side for 1-2 minutes, or until both sides are golden-brown.

 - Add two ladles of red sauce to the bottom of your baking dish.
-Line the dish with a layer of golden-brown eggplant, mozzarella cheese, and marinara sauce.
-Repeat until the pan is full.
+Line the dish with a layer of golden-brown eggplant.
+Top with extra sauce and mozzarella cheese.

 - Cover with foil and bake for 25-30 minutes.
 Option to remove the foil and broil for an extra 2-3 minutes so the cheese is extra bubbly and brown.